ibm-cloud-docs/hs-crypto/HSM-intro.md

 {{site.data.keyword.cloud}} {{site.data.keyword.hscrypto}} is a cloud-based, FIPS 140-2 Level 4 certified HSM.
 With the support of Bring Your Own Key (BYOK), {{site.data.keyword.hscrypto}} acts as a dedicated key management service to provide a complete envelope of protection around the cryptographic keys.
 The customer-controlled {{site.data.keyword.hscrypto}} HSM backbones the key management service through the Keep Your Own Key (KYOK) support and [master key](#x2908413){: term} protection with the highest level of security for cryptography.
 It guarantees that no one, including cloud admins, has access to your keys.
 In order to use {{site.data.keyword.hscrypto}} to protect your keys and data, you need to first load the master key parts to the HSM.
 For more information, see [Introduction to service instance initialization](/docs/hs-crypto?topic=hs-crypto-introduce-service).
 For a detailed procedure, see [Initializing service instances](/docs/hs-crypto?topic=hs-crypto-initialize-hsm).

 With the introduction of Enterprise PKCS#11 (EP11) over [gRPC](https://grpc.io){: external}, you can also leverage the cloud HSM of {{site.data.keyword.hscrypto}} to access a full range of cryptographic operations to your sensitive data.
 The cryptographic operations include signing, signature validation, message authentication codes, random number generation.

+EP11 over gRPC (*GREP11* for short) utilizes gRPC to allow you to perform remote cryptographic procedure calls, and, by default, imposes message size limits.
+For GREP11, the maximum receiving message size is 4 MB and the outgoing message size currently has no limit.
+{: note}

 ## Introduction to EP11 over gRPC
 {: #grep11_intro}